Retour

 Nutrition and dental care: getting off to a good start

 Nutrition plays an essential role in your puppy or kitten’s growth.
-During this visit, the veterinarian will review their current diet and offer recommendations tailored to their needs.
+During their first visit, the veterinarian will review their current diet and offer recommendations tailored to their needs.

 Behaviour: all questions are welcome